-I guess that means nothing has really changed and it’s still very much winter…
+I guess that means nothing in the weather department has really changed and it’s still very much winter…

 I’m tempted to say that the only good thing about this month is the excuse to indulge in all the chocolate our hearts desire….
 But that’s not the kind of optimism you all need to hear right now!

 Winter, with the lack of sunshine and endless dark nights can be a serious problem.
 So let’s change it all around….

 What’s one of the best things about the winter season?
 In my mind, it’s the magical weeks before all the holidays.
 When we were actually excited about the first snow fall and wearing our adorable mittens and scarfs.
 We probably all enthusiastically pinned snowy decorations, winter outfits and hot drink recipes.
 Those were the days when we embraced winter goodies and baked things that contained cinnamon, molasses and cloves.